 The following table indicates the expenses to be incurred in connection with the offering described in this registration statement, all of which will be paid by the selling stockholders.
-All amounts are estimates other than the SEC registration fee and the NASD filing fee.
+All amounts are estimates other than the registration fee.

 SEC registration fee \$ 22,357

-NASD filing fee 24,801
+NASD fee 24,801

-Printing and engraving expenses 125,000
+Printing and engraving expenses

-Accounting fees and expenses 150,000
+Accounting fees and expenses

-Legal fees and expenses 450,000
+Legal fees and expenses

-Blue sky fees and expenses 5,000
+Blue sky fees and expenses

-Transfer agent fees and expenses 10,000
+Transfer agent fees and expenses

-Miscellaneous expenses 12,842
+Miscellaneous expenses

-Total \$ 800,000
+Total \$